evanmaastrigt/kwetal-dateutils/README.md

 Installation
 ------------

-The recommended way to install Geocoder is through composer.
+The recommended way to install DateUtils is through composer.

 Just create a `composer.json` file for your project: